Last updated: 28 July 2021

 As a partially self-determined country with a devolved government that is elected by the people of Scotland, Scotland makes its own rules about which measures are necessary to curb the spread of the Coronavirus.

-The guidelines further specify that if you enter Scotland via one of the other UK nations, you must self-isolate.
-If you enter via another UK country and have been to an “acute risk country” (Brazil, South Africa and a few others) in the 10 days before your arrivel you are banned from entering Scotland.
+The guidelines further specify that if you enter Scotland via one of the other UK nations, you must self-isolate depending on your country of departure.
+If you enter via another UK country and have been to an “acute risk country” (Brazil, South Africa and a few others) in the 10 days before your arrival you are banned from entering Scotland.

 Coronavirus Guidance in Scotland